 Membership in the NWBA is a privilege and creates with it certain obligations and duties.
 The Board of Directors shall establish such membership requirements and dues as the Board deems necessary or appropriate.
 Further, the Board may establish such policies for the manner and method of payment of dues, the collection of delinquent dues and the prorating or refund of dues.
 No privilege of membership shall be available until all membership requirements are satisfied and all dues are paid in full.

-Any member who is in arrears in the payment of dues shall be dropped from the membership rolls and all benefits and privileges associated with that membership will cease.
+Further details are outlined in the NWBA Policies and Procedures.

 Section 4.6: Suspension and Termination of Membership.

 No membership or rights may be terminated or suspended, unless the expulsion, suspension or termination is done with the fair notice and an opportunity for a hearing as provided in Article 14 of these bylaws.
-Any member may be suspended or have their membership in the NWBA terminated for violation of these By-Laws or any rules, policies or procedures of the corporation, in the following manner.
+Any member may be suspended or have their membership in the NWBA terminated for violation of these Bylaws or any rules, policies or procedures of the NWBA, U.S. Olympic and Paralympic Committee and/or U.S. Center for SafeSport.
 The member shall be given reasonable prior written notice of the proposed suspension or termination and the reasons therefore.
-Written notice must be given by first-class or certified mail sent to the last address of the member shown on the NWBA’s records.
+Written notice must be given by Email, first-class or certified mail sent to the last address of the member shown on the NWBA’s records.
 Any member who is suspended or has their membership terminated is liable to the corporation for dues, assessments or fees incurred or commitments made prior to suspension or termination.

 Section 4.7: Transfer of Membership.